Mufumi/Udemy-Machine-Learning-A_Z-Online_Course/Python/Data pre-processing/README.md

 This directory contains files that assist with a pre-processing the data that is going to be used in other sections.
-Since many of the datasets used are not standard, they need to be restructed and repurposed to fit the application.
+Since many of the datasets used are not standard, they need to be restructured and repurposed to fit the application.